EmilyGarredQCA/1701QCA-Assessment2/index.md

 ## Design process discussion ##
-*Discuss your process in getting to this point, particularly with reference to aspects of the Double Diamond design methodology or other relevant design process.*

 My process for developing this project has involved a lot of research and trial and error.
 Throughout I have revised and refined my concept to reflect some of the things which have worked well and some which have not.
 This evolution is a reflection of the "Double Diamond" process where a concept is discovered or concieved, defined as a concept by setting parameters for the possible project, developed through research, testing and then adjusting, and finally delivered as a funcitioing product.
 This evolution has mostly been from my own development and discovery process as there was very little feedback happening through the discussion board.
 I feel that the feedback process would have been much easier had we been able to study in a classroom setting as it gives immediate feedback unlike the delay between posting and responding.

 Over the course of this project, I have discovered ways to control the various elements of the environment to work on different timings for lights to display brighter or dimmer and how to control the led strip.
 I have also learnt to combine a range of different elements to work in conjunction with each other - (lights, fan, sensor, strip).
 I experimented first with a distance sensor, so elements would go on and off as something approached and passed by, however by redefining my concept, I decided to focus on tranquility, which would be better controlled by the PIR sensor.
 This sensor was problematic to control, however after further research and the discovery of the adjustable controls on the device, I was able to get the result I wanted.
 This whole process has been a cycle of discovery and redefining as different wiring and coding designs have been tested, adjusted and either developed or discarded.

 My next challenge will be to learn how to use a soldering iron and to work out the wiring process on the environment.
 I hope to add more elements to the design, than will fit on the breadboard, so know that further problem solving and redevelopment will be required as the project comes together.
 This will display the continued use of the Double Diamond process to finaly deliver on my concept design.